-What Is the Otoshibuta (Drop Lid)?
+What is Otoshibuta (Drop Lid)?

-An otoshibuta (落し蓋), or a drop lid, is an essential Japanese kitchen equipment.
+An otoshibuta (落し蓋), or a drop lid, is essential Japanese kitchen equipment.
 The round lid is slightly smaller than the diameter of the saucepan you’re using to simmer your meal and floats on top of the simmering foods.

 What Does the Otoshibuta Do?

-1. Even Distribution of Heat
+1. Even Distribution of the Simmering Broth/Sauce

 The cooking liquid circulates towards the lid and coats the top of the ingredients, without being stirred with a spoon (which could possibly break them apart).